haofengac/MonoDepth-FPN-PyTorch/README.md

-# MonoDepth-FPN
+# MonoDepth-FPN-PyTorch

 [![License][license]][license-url]

-A simple end-to-end model with fast convergence that achieves state-of-the-art performance in depth prediction.
-In this project, we used a Feature Pyramid Network (FPN) backbone to estimate depth map from a single input RGB image.
+A simple end-to-end model that achieves state-of-the-art performance in depth prediction implemented in PyTorch.
+We used a Feature Pyramid Network (FPN) backbone to estimate depth map from a single input RGB image.
 We tested the performance of our model on the NYU Depth V2 Dataset (Official Split) and the KITTI Dataset (Eigen Split).

 ## Requirements